laravel-frontend-presets/paper-dashboard/readme.md

 1. In your application's root create a **presets** folder
 2. [Download an archive](https://github.com/laravel-frontend-presets/paper-dashboard/archive/master.zip) of the repo and unzip it
-3. Copy and paste **paper-dashboard-2-master** folder in presets (created in step 2) and rename it to **paper**
+3. Copy and paste **paper-dashboard-master** folder in presets (created in step 2) and rename it to **paper**
 4. Open `composer.json` file
 5. Add `"LaravelFrontendPresets\\PaperPreset\\": "presets/paper/src"` to `autoload/psr-4` and to `autoload-dev/psr-4`
-6. Add `LaravelFrontendPresets\PaperPreset\PaperPresetServiceProvider::class` to `config/app.php` file
+6. Add `LaravelFrontendPresets\PaperPreset\PaperPresetServiceProvider::class,` to `config/app.php` file
 7. In your terminal run `composer dump-autoload`
-8. Run `php artisan preset paper` command to install the Paper Dashboard 2 preset.
+8. Run `php artisan preset paper` command to install the Paper Dashboard preset.
 This will install all the necessary assets and also the custom auth views, it will also add the auth route in `routes/web.php`
 (NOTE: If you run this command several times, be sure to clean up the duplicate Auth entries in routes/web.php)
 9. Run `php artisan migrate --seed` to create basic users table